Skip to main content

 PRIZES

-Duplicate Logic
+Duplicate logic

-A transaction is deemed to be a duplicate by the Global Payments API if the second transaction has the same endToEndId and debtorAccountId as a previous transaction within 30 days.
-In this case, JPM will send a 202 response with the status of the original transaction and the second transaction will not be processed.
+The Global Payments API considers a transaction to be a duplicate if a second transaction shares the same endToEndId and debtorAccountId as a previous transaction within 30 days.
+In such cases, J.P.
+Morgan will send a 202 response with the status of the original transaction, and the second transaction won't be processed.

-Back-dated and future-dated Transactions
+Back-dated and future-dated transactions

 Sanctions screening

-J.P.
-Morgan screens client payment information to comply with U.S. Office of Foreign Assets Control (OFAC) regulations, applicable non-U.S. sanctions, and national and international anti-terrorism laws.
+JWe screen client payment information to comply with U.S. Office of Foreign Assets Control (OFAC) regulations, applicable non-U.S. sanctions, and national and international anti-terrorism laws.